oracle/graal/README.md

     mx lli -Dpolyglot.llvm.libraryPath=lib -Dpolyglot.llvm.libraries=liba.so test.bc

+#### Running with the Graal compiler

+In contrast to Graal VM, `mx lli` will by default  *not* optimize your program.
+If you are interested in high performance, you might want to import the Graal compiler.
+To do so, first ensure that the compiler is built:

+    mx --dynamicimport /compiler build

+Once the compiler is ready

+    mx --dynamicimport /compiler --jdk jvmci lli test.bc

+#### IDE Setup

 If you want to use the project from within Eclipse, use the following command to generate the Eclipse project files (there is also mx ideinit for other IDEs):